imeos/limpid/README.md

 ### Browser Support

-- Currently only extensively tested with Safari 5.0.3
+- Safari 5.0
+- Webkit Nightly builds (so derivates, like Chrome, etc. should be ok too)
-- Known to work well with Firefox 4.0 too
+- Firefox 4.0 and (with some CSS-awesomeness missing) Firefox &gt; 3.5
-- Support for IE 7 & 8
+- Internet Explorer 7 & 8